OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/methods/report-problem-with-stop.md

 ## Request Parameters

-* stopId - the trip id, encoded directly in the url:
+* stopId - the trip id, encoded directly in the URL:
     * `http://api.pugetsound.onebusaway.org/api/where/report-problem-with-stop/[ID GOES HERE].xml`
 * code - a string code identifying the nature of the problem
     * `stop_name_wrong` - the stop name in OneBusAway differs from the actual stop's name